hackersupreme/redux-coupon-calculator/README.md

 The `CuoponList` component connects to the store and uses the function `mapStateToProps` to recieve the `byIds` object and the `allIds` array as props.
 It gets the action creators `updateCuopon` and `removeCuopon` as dispatch props too.

 The component is wrapped in the `<main>` tag and has the component `AddCuopon` and an un-ordered list of `Cuopon` components as children.
-The unordered list of cuopons is wrapped in a `Transition` component which is from the animation library React Spring.
+The unordered list of coupons is wrapped in a `Transition` component which is from the animation library React Spring.

 ```
 <main ... >